ytechie/Manufacturing.DevRunner/README.md

 [**Manufacturing.FacilityDataReceiver**](https://github.com/ytechie/Manufacturing.FacilityDataReceiver): An service that processes and dispatches data coming into the cloud.

+[**Manufacturing.Azure**](https://github.com/ytechie/Manufacturing.Azure): A cloud service project for Azure deployment.

+[**Manufacturing.WinApp**](https://github.com/ytechie/Manufacturing.WinApp): A Windows 8.1 demo application

+[**Manufacturing.Api**](https://github.com/ytechie/Manufacturing.Api): An API for interacting with the portion of the framework running in the cloud.

+[**Manufacturing.Orleans**](https://github.com/ytechie/Manufacturing.Orleans): An Orleans project for working with manufacturing sensors and other metadata.

 # Installation

 To get all of the manufacturing sample projects, clone all of the repositories, preferably into a dedicated directory.